qiboteam/workflows/docs/publish-next-to-ghpages.md

 # publish-next-to-ghpages.yml

-This workfloe publishes Next.js website to GitHub Pages, it has no inputs.
+This workflow publishes Next.js website to GitHub Pages, it has no inputs.

 Usage
 =====